IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/ux_guidelines.rst

 * **Blender**

   These considerations must be adapted to the Python API, to the general paradigm we have chosen to access, modify or create IFC data, and to the general philosophy of Blender.
 There are many ways and places where an add-on creator can choose to present information to the user.
-BlenderBim currently works that way :
+Bonsai currently works that way :

   - Information about the current context is displayed inside the properties editor.
 We leverage the fact that it is already built around displaying different types of information whether we are in the Scene, Material, Mesh, Object, Curve, Texture, etc. subpanels.
 It fits really well with the way things are already organized in the IFC classification.